ACADEMIC ADVISEMENT FOR COURSE REGISTRATION

 Once academic advisement is completed, students receive an advisement form with course recommendations and approvals, and the departmental designee will remove the Academic Advisement Hold that is placed on each student’s account just prior to the beginning of the Registration period.

-Registration (completed via Tigernet) begins the Monday after the Academic Advising Week.
+Registration (completed via TigerNet or College Scheduler) begins the Monday after Academic Advising Week.
 We strongly encourage students to register ONLY for the courses that have been approved by their academic advisor.

 A student who is not officially registered for a course may not attend the course unless he/she obtains written or electronic consent of the appropriate department chair/program director or professor.